 Let´s talk about the opportunities and challenges you are facing.

 Connected Products Made Easy

 We provide everything you need to successfully deploy and manage connected products around the world.
 Together with our partner network, we provide an end-to-end solution, from concept and design to monetization and operation over time.
-At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Cloud, Telenor´s Managed IoT Cloud services.
+At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Complete, Telenor´s end-to-end connectivity service.

 Why Do Top Manufacturers Rely on Us?

 For two decades, we have helped leading manufacturers succeed with pioneering IoT solutions.
 Learn more about their strategies, and how you can succeed with connected products.

 How Husqvarna Is Reaching more Customers with IoT